jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ----------

-### V. Create your webpage
+### V. Post your webpage

-Copy the file to your "Pages" webspace to see it working live.
+1. Copy the html file to your "Pages" webspace to see it working live.

 ***Voila!
 Now you have a live website with a Mapbox map!***